-If you have the Gutter Cap or Gutter Roof gutter protection systems, then the Heater Cap is installed by placing the heat wire inside of our patented disbursement panel and then being secured on top of the gutter protection system.
+If you have the Gutter Cap or Gutter Cap gutter protection systems, then the Heater Cap is installed by placing the heat wire inside of our patented disbursement panel and then being secured on top of the gutter protection system.
 The disbursement panel is designed to blend in with all of our gutter protection products.
 The heat wire is also placed inside of the gutter and through the downspouts.
 If you do not have any gutter protection on your gutters and do not have leaves or debris getting in your gutters, then the heat wire is placed in the disbursement panel and secured with brackets inside of the gutter.
-The heavy duty heat cable is then hard wired into the circuit breaker.
+The heavy-duty heat cable is then hard-wired into the circuit breaker.
 A switch is added to turn the unit on and off when needed.
-The installation of Heater Cap may be done on partial or whole house applications.
+The installation of Heater Cap may be done on partial or whole-house applications.

 Roof Ice Dam

 Ice in the gutters and ice damming on the roof can cause expensive damage to your home.

 Heavy ice in gutters can cause the gutters to fall off.